 On this day in 2001 Chicago Outfit mobster Dominick Basso, who made a name for himself as a high-profile bookmaker in the 1980’s died at the age of 63.
 Basso was most famous for the Pete Rose gambling scandal in which the retired baseball star placed high wagers on major-league baseball games through Basso’s bookmaking wire room.

 On this day in 1938, Carlos Marcello is busted for selling weed in his bar the Brown Bomber.
 He draws his second prison sentence on this of a year and ordered to pay almost $77,000.00 in fines.
 He serves about 10 months and pays only $400.00 in fines.View more from this date in history

 On this day in 1965 Franky Boy was born.
 Aka Frank Cali is said to be the Gambino’s current underboss to Domenico Cefalu.
 Cali had several high-profile Sicilian Mafia ties, and would often meet with Sicilian mobsters who make the journey across the US in drug trafficking operations.
 In 2013 it was reported that Cali shunned the chance to become Gambino boss.

 On this day in 1953 Crazy Phil Leonetti was born.
-He of course is the uncle and former underboss to Nicodemo Scarfo in the Philly mob.
+He of course is the nephew and former underboss to Nicodemo Scarfo in the Philly mob.
 After turning government informant, Leonetti made some TV appearances, as well as co-writing books on the mob.
 At the time he was the highest-ranking mobster in the American Mafia to turn informant.
 He was responsible for 10 murders, which carried a prison time of 55 years.

 On this day back in 1888 Vincent Mangano was born in Palermo, Sicily.
 He was given the name as ‘The Executioner’ by the media and ran his own family for 20 years between 1931 to his death in 1951.
 His brother Philip was his underboss during this period.
 Eventually his family became what we now know the Gambino family, but not before a stint as the Anastasia family (1951 – 1957).
 His downfall was at the hands of The Lord High Executioner, Albert Anastasia.
 Vincent’s body has never been found.